How Your Debt-To-Income Ratio Can Affect Your Mortgage

 miniature house with man signing documents in background

-Your debt-to-income (DTI) ratio plays an important role in whether you’re approved for a mortgage.
+Your debt-to-income (DTI) ratio shows how much of your income each month goes toward debt and housing costs, and it plays an important role in whether you’re approved for a mortgage.
 To qualify for a mortgage with the best rates and terms, you'll want to keep your DTI ratio in an acceptable range.
+The limit varies by loan type, but it’s ideal to keep it below 36%.

 Key insights

-• Many lenders require a DTI ratio of 36% or less to approve you for a mortgage, but it's possible to qualify with a higher percentage.
+Many lenders require a DTI ratio of 36% or less to approve you for a conventional mortgage, but it's possible to qualify with a higher percentage.

 Your debt-to-income ratio compares your monthly debt obligations with your income.
 It shows the percentage of your income that must go toward bills each month, which helps lenders evaluate whether you can afford the monthly payments on a mortgage.